Managerial economics: Economic Theories relevant to Managerial Economics

 The principle uses the conjecture of supply and demand to set an accurate price for a good.
-The aim of the price theory is to allocate a price for a good such that the supply of a good is met with equal demand for the product.
-If a manager sets a price to high for the good, the consumer may think it is not worth the cost and decide not to purchase the good, hence creating an excess in supply.
-The opposite occurs when the price is set too low, this causes demand for a good to be larger than the supply.
+The aim of price theory is to allocate a price for a good such that the supply of a good is met with equal demand for the product.
+If a manager sets the price of a good too high, the consumer may think it is not worth the cost and decide not to purchase the good, hence creating excess supply.
+The opposite occurs when the price is set too low, causing demand for a good to be greater than supply.